DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-6-ect-classroom-practice.md

 - Have a class set or one set per student.
 - Pupils can spend time (in class or at home) using the cards to retrieve knowledge.
 They ask a question, recall the answer and say it out loud, then flip it over to check whether it is correct.
 - Pupils should only remove a card from the deck when they have seen it come up three times or more and have correctly answered it.
-- Pupils should shuffle the deck in between retrieval practice so the order doesn’t become predictable.
+- Pupils should shuffle the deck in between retrieval practice so the order doesn't become predictable.

 #### Quiz, quiz, trade